Email Security Best Practices to Safeguard Email and Email Server

 This procedure involves users providing personal information in addition to their password to authenticate access to their email account.

-It may include the code word, the thing or the person (security token or smartphone) that you know, something you possess or something you are.
+It may include the code word, the thing, or the person (security token or smartphone) you know, possess, or are.
 2FA or MFA, as an additional protection level.

 Recommended: Multi-factor Authentication (MFA) Vs. Two-factor Authentication (2FA): Key Technical Differences